ganeshutah/Jove/README.md

   - [Additional coverage of Jove][cacmnote]
      is in a CACM note published in October, 2020.

+  - For Binary Decision Diagrams, go into the "pbl" folder and run BDD.ipynb

   - Watch https://youtu.be/vhZGUFhm9fY
   - Now go to https://github.com/ganeshutah/Jove.git and go to For_CS3100_Fall2020
   - See my weekly lesson plans for a class I'm teaching